mitre/secure-coding-case-studies/python/msccs-5.md

 # MSCCS-5 :: IMPROPER CERTIFICATE VALIDATION IN AIRFLOW

+### Introduction:

-**Introduction:** Establishing a secure communications channel (often via the SSL/TLS protocols) typically involves using a digital certificate to authenticate identity and to establish an encrypted link.
+Establishing a secure communications channel (often via the SSL/TLS protocols) typically involves using a digital certificate to authenticate identity and to establish an encrypted link.
 Establishing this secure context is essential to provide protection against malicious hosts that seek to impersonate their target.
 Failure to validate the digital certificate provided by a host creates a false root of trust in the communications channel thus removing the guarantee that potentially sensitive data is being sent to the intended endpoint securely.
 In 2023 such a vulnerability was disclosed in the Python-based Apache Airflow application.
 This case study looks at that vulnerability, the root cause authentication mistake, what it allowed an adversary to achieve, and how the code was eventually corrected.

+### Software:

+**Name:** Apache Airflow
 **Language:** Python
-**Software:** Apache Airflow
 **URL:** https://github.com/apache/airflow

+### Weakness:

-**Weakness:** CWE-295: Improper Certificate Validation
+<a href="https://cwe.mitre.org/data/definitions/295.html">CWE-295: Improper Certificate Validation</a>

 The weakness “Improper Certificate Validation” exists when an application either fails to validate, or incorrectly validates, a digital certificate.
 An adversary can take advantage of this weakness to impersonate an endpoint or perform an adversary-in-the-middle (i.e., man-in-the-middle) attack to intercept communications.

+### Vulnerability:

-**Vulnerability:** CVE-2023-41885 – Published 23 August 2023
+<a href="https://www.cve.org/CVERecord?id=CVE-2023-41885">CVE-2023-41885</a> – Published 23 August 2023

 The vulnerable code is part of the _build_client() method defined on line 80 of the imap.py file.
 This function determines the desired type of client connection and then configures the mail_client in the appropriate way.
 The provided input is parsed on line 82 to determine if the “use_ssl” flag is set to True.
 If True then on line 83 the client IMAP object gets assigned the IMAP4_SSL class.
 This IMAP object is then used on lines 88 and 90 to create the mail_client, which is returned from the function on line 92.